There’s something magical about Kefalonia, the largest of the Ionian islands, which still remains pure and protected from mass tourism.

 Getting There & Getting Around

-Fly from Athens to Argostoli in just under an hour.
-There are no direct ferries from Athens to Kefalonia, so you can either go to Patras, which is around a 2.5-hour drive from Athens and then take a ferry from the port of Patras to Sami (around 3.5 hours).
-Otherwise, you can drive to Kyllini, in the Peloponnese (roughly 3.5 hours) from Athens and then take the ferry from Kyllini to the port of Poros (approx. 1.5 hours).
-The island is fairly large and the best way to see it is by driving around.
-There are regular buses that can take you to the main beaches and major sites but I highly recommend hiring a car.
+Visitors can fly from Athens to Argostoli in just under an hour.
+If you prefer a ferry, keep in mind there are no direct ferries from Athens to Kefalonia.
+Options are to either leave from Patras, which is around a 2.5-hour drive from Athens and then take a ferry from the port of Patras to Sami (around 3.5 hours), otherwise, drive to Kyllini, in the Peloponnese (roughly 3.5 hours) from Athens and then take the ferry from Kyllini to the port of Poros (approx. 1.5 hours).

 Fiskardo